tsxbb/SuperRustGLM/README.md

 ### 1.1 Installing Rust-up executable program (For Windows and Android)

 Follow the download links for Windows (x64 and x32) and Android installations of Rust-up.
-If you are a Linux or MacOS user, please
+If you are a Linux or MacOS user, please refer to the Installation User Manual.

+1. Check Rust Version aft